Kitz ADSL Broadband Information

 ~ Forward Error Correction (FEC)

 FEC sends additional redundant data which can be used by the decoder to check for errors and correct data without the need for retransmission.
-Reed Solomon (RS) coding is commonly used in Forward Error Correction.
+Reed Solomon (RS) coding is commonly used in Forward Error Correction and typically incurs an overhead of circa 8%.

 Error Correction top of page